ian-antking/cv/README.md

 I am a software engineer with a background in STEM education.
 I currently work as a Senior at Made Tech, where I help deliver digital transformation for the public sector.

 I am passionate about helping to get people into tech.
-I tutor [Manchester Codes](https://www.manchestercodes.com/), where I teach JavaScript, with React and Express.
+I tutor at [Manchester Codes](https://www.manchestercodes.com/), where I teach JavaScript, with React and Express.

 In my spare time I make gadgets for my house with raspberry pi, and build/maintain [Queer Family Tea](queerfamilytea.com).